 To apply for this funding, applicants must

-- submit a complete CSSS application for funding via the CSCUK’s Electronic Application System (EAS) (The EAS will be open for CSSS application between 23 Feb 2018 and 17 April 2018.)
+- submit a complete CSSS application for funding via the CSCUK’s online application form

 Further Application Guidance

 - The School encourages applicants to submit both applications (for study and for funding) as soon as is reasonably possible.

 - Applications will not be considered unless all the requirements set out in the advert and guidance (below) are met by the CSSS deadline of 14 March 2019.

 - By applying for this funding applicants agree to its Terms and Conditions.